sio/potyarkin.com/content/posts/20180223-roads-and-bridges.md

-title: Roads and Bridges - essay on sustaining modern digital infrastructure
+title: Roads and Bridges - sustaining modern digital infrastructure
 tags: bookmarks, opensource
 date: 2018-02-23

 This week I have stumbled upon a very thorough review of existing problems and hidden costs of sustaining modern (open source) digital infrastructure.
+Here it
-Here it is - [Roads and Bridges: The Unseen Labor Behind Our Digital Infrastructure][original] by *Nadia Eghbal*.
+is: [Roads and Bridges - The Unseen Labor Behind Our Digital Infrastructure][original] by *Nadia Eghbal*.

 The essay was created with support from the Ford Foundation and is published on